enatsek/Debian-Ubuntu/systemd2.md

 ---
 ### 0.1.
 The What

-The first [Systemd tutorial](systemd.html) focused on systemd's init and service management capabilities.
+The first Systemd Basics tutorial focused on systemd's init and service management capabilities.

 However, systemd includes many more services and tools.
 This tutorial explores these additional components from a Debian and Ubuntu perspective.